mosip/documentation/docs/websub-developer-guide.md

 ## Run and Uses

-1. Websub consists of consolidator and hub.
+1. WebSub consists of consolidator and hub.
 2. Consolidator should be started first, ``` Got to consolidator -> java -jar target/bin/<Jarname>.(Config.toml should be in the same place where you are running this command).
-3. Start Websub with the same approach.
+3. Start WebSub with the same approach.
-4. The APIs can be tried with the help of [kernel-websub-api](https://github.com/mosip/commons/tree/develop/kernel/kernel-websubclient-api).
+4. The APIs can be tried with the help of [kernel-websub-api](https://github.com/mosip/commons/tree/release-1.2.0/kernel/kernel-websubclient-api).